 Please obey all posted signs, and review the refuge brochure.
 Montana state hunting and fishing rules apply on the refuge, along with additional refuge specific regulations.
 Due to the campgrounds, the presence of grizzly bears in the area, excellent hunting and fishing opportunities, and being a wilderness refuge, there are specific regulations in place that may not be found on other Refuges.
 Remember, activity on refuge lands is unlawful unless specifically opened and allowed.

 If you have any questions or see any poaching or other illegal activity occurring between 7:00AM-4:30PM M-F, please contact the refuge office at 406-276-3536.
-After hours, please contact the Beaverhead County Sheriff Office at 406-683-3700 and they will dispatch the Federal Wildlife Officer.
+After hours or if no answer, please contact the National Refuge Violation Reporting Hotline at 1-844-NWR-TIPS (844-697-8477) or email information to NWR_TIPS@fws.gov, 24 hours a day.
+For state hunting and fishing violations you may also contact TipMont at 1-800-TIP-MONT (800-847-6668) 24 hours a day.
 In an emergency always call 911.
 The refuge is routinely patrolled, including nights and weekends.

 Follow Us Online